 I am sure you have heard the adage, “you are what you eat.”
 This is something I completely agree with!
 I am sure we have all heard stories of individuals going out the night before a big test to “have a few” and inadvertently waking up the next morning with a massive hangover.
-I have actually heard of people doing this the night before their ARRT certification exam!
+I have actually heard of people doing this the night before their Radiography Certification exam!
 Now it is not my place to judge anyone, but seriously after all the work, time, and money you have put into your education couldn’t you wait one more night!?

 This advice includes more than just alcohol though.
 This advice includes foods with high amounts of sugar (including sugar soft drinks), fried foods, sugar substitutes (like

 For best results, don’t just clean up your diet the night before the big test but instead try a MONTH or at least the week before.